aleris/typeid-kotlin/README.md

 println(typeId.uuid) // java.util.UUID(01890a5d-ac96-774b-bcce-b302099a8057)
 ```

-Alternatively, if you do not want to customize prefixes, directly use the static methods in `TypeId`:
+Alternatively, if you do not want to customize prefixes (see below), directly use the static methods in `TypeId`:

 ```kotlin
 val userId = TypeId.randomId<User>()